Small Form Pluggable Optical Modules

 Single fibre transmission is achieved via the innovative use of Wave Division Multiplexing.
 WDM assigns each direction its own wavelength and this enables each to co-exist on the same fibre.

 Our Bi-Di's are available in both Multi and Singlemode options with transmission distances up to 40km.
+For greater distances, CWDM or DWDM will usually be more economical.
 Data rates from 1Gbps to 25Gbps are possible and all come as standard with a lifetime warranty.

 MSA Transceiver Chronology